abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/README.md

 Terraform module for creating and managing Citrix Published Applications in Citrix DaaS (Desktop as a Service).

-**Feedback**: If you enjoyed this module, please give this repo a star by clicking the star button at the top right of this page.
+**⭐ Please Star This Repo!** If you find this module helpful, please [**give us a star**](https://github.com/abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/stargazers) — it helps others discover this project and motivates us to continue improving it!

 **Error Handling and General Questions**: If you encounter an error during module execution or have a general question, please create a new issue at the following link: [GitHub Issues](https://github.com/abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/issues).